Home > Working in the motion graphics industry part 3

 Key Insights

-• Creative Commons allows legal sharing and building on works.
+• Creative Commons allows legal sharing of creative works.

 • Public domain content can be used freely without permission.

-• Copyright grants exclusive rights to the creator.
+• Copyright grants exclusive rights to the content owner.

-• Intellectual property includes trademarks, patents, and copyrights.
+• Intellectual property includes trademarks, patents, and trade secrets.

-• Derivative works build upon original copyrighted content.
+• Derivative works build upon existing copyrighted material.

-• Attribution is essential for giving credit to creators.
+• Attribution is essential for giving credit to original creators.

-• Work for hire may limit ownership rights.
+• Work for hire may limit ownership rights of created content.

 • Fair use allows limited use of copyrighted material without permission.